 Drill a hole inside your shape with a wood drill bit (the kind used for making circular holes).
 Then poke the jigsaw or saw blade through your hole to then cut out the hole to your line.
 Allow long grasses or other herbaceous plants to grow next to the gap.

-- Let some of your lawn grow longer.
+Let your lawn near access holes grow longer.
 Voles, shrews, frogs, toads, beetles and hedgehogs like to move through long grasses rather than out in the open.

 See Give your mower a rest for steps on how to create a spring or summer meadow with paths for wildlife.

 Add a climbing plant.
 If you have bare fences or garden walls, adding a climber will act like a ladder for some creatures.

 See Cloak your walls with climbers to see the best plants for your house wall, garden wall, fence or pergola.